-- (a) For each project endorsed at the concept assessment stage, ARTC will provide a project feasibility report to the RCG. - (b) Unless ARTC and the RCG agree otherwise, the project feasibility report will include: - (i) confirmation of project objectives, including a preliminary functional specification; - (ii) brief outline of scope; - (iii) identification of estimated project costs (with a +/-20% range); - (iv) potential benefits, including capacity, maintenance and operating benefits; - (v) preliminary risk assessment; - (vi) preliminary project management plan, including initial estimate of timeline for milestones; - (vii) details of any variation to the budgeted costs to undertake Project Feasibility; and - (viii) outline of project assessment stage, including an estimate of budget. - (c) At the time ARTC submits a project feasibility report to the RCG, ARTC will advise whether it intends to fund the project assessment stage of the project, subject to project assessment being endorsed by the RCG.
+- (a) For each project endorsed at the concept assessment stage, ARTC will provide a project feasibility report to the RCG. - (b) Unless ARTC and the RCG agree otherwise, the project feasibility report will include: - (i) confirmation of project objectives, including a preliminary functional specification; - (ii) brief outline of scope; - (iii) identification of estimated project costs (with a +/-20% range); - (iv) potential benefits, including capacity, maintenance and operating benefits; - (v) preliminary risk assessment; - (vi) preliminary project management plan, including initial estimate of timeline for milestones; - (vii) details of any variation to the budgeted costs to undertake Project Feasibility; and - (viii) outline of project assessment stage, including an estimate of budget-; and - (ix) if it relates to Expansion Capital in Pricing Zone 1, the information relating to the Capital Allocation required under section 9.9(b). - (c) At the time ARTC submits a project feasibility report to the RCG, ARTC will advise whether it intends to fund the project assessment stage of the project, subject to project assessment being endorsed by the RCG.

 - (d) ARTC may seek formal endorsement from the RCG to proceed to project assessment.
-Endorsement to proceed to project assessment would include: - endorsement of any variation to the estimated costs endorsed under section 9.3(d)(ii) incurred in undertaking project feasibility; and - (ii) endorsement for ARTC's estimated costs and proposed timeframe to undertake project assessment, to be included in the RAB or expensed in the year incurred.
+Endorsement to proceed to project assessment would include: - (i) endorsement of any variation to the estimated costs endorsed under section 9.3(d)(ii) incurred in undertaking project feasibility; and - (ii) endorsement for ARTC's estimated costs (including, if applicable, the Capital Allocation) and proposed timeframe to undertake project assessment, to be included in the RAB or expensed in the year incurred.